Angeschossen/Lands/wiki/Land-Flags.md

 You can configure these flags inside your config.yml file.
-Options: default_list, display_list
+Options: default_list, display_list\
+Wilderness flags can be edited in the `/lands admin wilderness` menu.

 * **ENTITY_GRIEFING**\
 Allow entities to grief blocks?